Archive for Financial News – Page 8

 The CFTC categorizes trader positions according to commercial hedgers (traders who use futures contracts for hedging as part of the business), non-commercials (large traders who speculate to realize trading profits) and nonreportable traders (usually small traders/speculators) as well as their open interest (contracts open in the market at time of reporting).
 See CFTC criteria here.

-COT Bonds Charts: Weekly Speculator Bets boosted by record week for 5-Year Bonds
+COT Bonds Charts: Weekly Speculator Bets led by 5-Year Bonds & Fed Funds

 By InvestMacro